IgnacioMGarrido/VirtualReality-Museum/README.md

 # Virtual Reality Museum
-This is a VR Museum created with Unreal Engine for a final college project
+This is a VR Museum created with Unreal Engine for a final degree project

 # Images